eviterin/TheGate/sesuj/chainy/README.md

 - Use shared data as single source of truth

 ### Cards
-Card data lives in `/shared/cards.json` and is used by:
+Card data lives in [cards.json](../shared/cards.json) and is used by:
 - Deployment scripts to initialize the Cards contract
 - Client to render cards with UI-specific data

+For detailed information about the smart contracts, see the [contracts README](./contracts/README.md).